 fennel seeds 1/2 tsp

-curry leave a sprig
+curry leaves a sprig

 salt to taste